abbbi/abbbi.github.io/_posts/2022-06-29-virtnbdbackup.md

 topic or [watch it in action.](https://www.youtube.com/watch?v=dOE0iB-CEGM)

-As a side note: still there's an [RFP](https://bugs.debian.org/1003167) open, if one is interested in maintaining, as i find myself still not having a valid key in the keyring..still, ..
+As a side note: still there's an [RFP](https://bugs.debian.org/1003167) open, if one is interested in maintaining, as i find myself not having a valid key in the keyring.. laziness.